 Before Mempool comes into play

 Let’s assume that you are going to send few Bitcoin to another address.
-You open your core wallet, enter the recipient address along with the amount to be send, then choose the transaction fee and hit send.
+You open your core wallet, or any light client; enter the recipient address along with the amount to be send, then choose the transaction fee and hit send.

 Now your transaction have arrived to the mempool.
 Not just your transaction but there are 1000s of other unconfirmed transactions that are waiting in the mempool.

-On the other hand if your transaction left unconfirmed for a long period of time then it will get cancelled and returned from the mempool.
+On the other hand if your transaction is left unconfirmed for a long period of time then it will get cancelled and returned from the memory pool.
 The current mempool expiry time is set to 2 weeks (source: https://github.com/bitcoin/bitcoin/commit/5f0e27f1a8495d9be43a953bd0371ccbce510105) so if your transaction stays in mempool for more than 2 weeks (which is not practical) then the funds will return back to your wallet.

 Okay, but on what metrics are all these transactions chosen from the mempool and why are some transactions being delayed or not chosen.

 We’ll come to that shortly.
-But first do note that to ensure if the transaction is fully valid it is recommended that should atleast got 6 confirmations.
+But first do note that to ensure if the transaction is fully valid it is recommended that the transaction gets atleast 6 confirmations.
 To get confirmed 6 times it will take around 60 minutes because the block time of Bitcoin is 10 minutes.